Templeton Crocker: Extended family

 Templeton was the grandson of Charles Crocker, one of the four chief builders of the western portion of the Transcontinental Railroad.
 His uncles were banker and investor William H. Crocker, president of the Crocker Bank and George Crocker, second vice-president of the Southern Pacific Railroad.

-His mother's family were also prominent citizens on the San Francisco Peninsula: his maternal grandparents, Ansel I. and Adeline Easton (nee Mills) survived the sinking of the SS Central America off Cape Hatteras during their honeymoon in 1857.
+His mother's family were also prominent citizens on the San Francisco Peninsula: his maternal grandparents, Ansel I. and Adeline Easton (née Mills) survived the sinking of the SS Central America off Cape Hatteras during their honeymoon in 1857.
 Adeline's brother Darius Ogden Mills, for whom the city of Millbrae is named, was once credited as California's richest citizen.

 His brother-in-law, via marriage to his eldest sister Mary, was Francis Burton Harrison.
 The first husband of his younger sister Jennie was national tennis champion Malcolm Whitman; after their divorce, Jennie married businessman Robert Henderson.
-Templeton's uncle (his mother's brother) Ansel Mills Easton was married to Louise (nee Adams); Louise's brother Charles Adams was the father of famed photographer Ansel Easton Adams, making Ansel Adams a cousin by marriage.
+Templeton's uncle (his mother's brother) Ansel Mills Easton was married to Louise (née Adams); Louise's brother Charles Adams was the father of famed photographer Ansel Easton Adams, making Ansel Adams a cousin by marriage.

 One cousin was the mystic, princess and author Aimee Crocker.
 His great uncle Edwin B. Crocker built Sacramento's Crocker Art Museum.